project-idx/templates/sveltekit/.idx/airules.md

 ## 2. Project Context

-This project is a full-stack web application built with SvelteKit.
+This project is a full-stack web application built with SvelteKit, designed to be developed within the Firebase Studio (formerly Project IDX) environment.
 The focus is on creating a high-performance application that leverages SvelteKit's features for both server-side and client-side logic.
 The project may include AI-powered features, which should be integrated securely and efficiently.

+## 3. Development Environment

+This project is configured to run in a pre-built developer environment provided by Firebase Studio.
+The environment is defined in the `dev.nix` file and includes the following:

+- **Runtime:** Node.js 20.
+- **Tools:** Git and VS Code.
+- **VS Code Extensions:** The `svelte.svelte-vscode` extension is pre-installed.
+- **Workspace Setup:** On creation, the workspace automatically runs `npm ci` to install dependencies.
+- **Previews:** The web preview is enabled and configured to run `npm run dev`.

+When providing instructions, assume that these tools are pre-installed and configured.

-## 3. Coding Standards & Best Practices
+## 4. Coding Standards & Best Practices

 ### General
 - **Language:** Always use TypeScript within the `<script lang="ts">` tag and for server-side logic.
 - **Styling:** Use scoped styles within the `<style>` tag of Svelte components.
-- **Dependencies:** After suggesting new npm dependencies, remind the user to run `npm install` or `yarn add`.
+- **Dependencies:** The project uses `npm ci` on startup.
+After suggesting new npm dependencies, remind the user to run `npm install`.
 - **Testing:** Encourage the use of Vitest and the Svelte Testing Library for unit and component testing.

 ### SvelteKit-Specific